MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/installation-setup-iothub.md

 > ![Screenshot of the IoT deployment app.](./media/cfs-deployment-app-screen-1.png) -->

 > [!NOTE]
-> If you are using an older version of Field Service and cannot upgrade, you can add the connected field service solution in your field service environment from the app store.
+> If you are using an older version of Field Service and cannot upgrade, you can add the Connected Field Service solution in your Field Service environment from the app store.

 Before proceeding, make sure all required Azure resources are successfully deployed.
 The overall deployment status should show **Success**.